GerardvanMeurs/getting-and-cleaning-data-course-project/CodeBook.md

 # CodeBook.md Coursera Peer-graded Assignment: *Getting and Cleaning Data Course Project*

-The data set that this CodeBook describes to is located in the `ActivityMeans.csv` file of this repository.
+The data set that this CodeBook describes to is located in the `ActivityMeans.txt` file of this repository; a csv-version is added as well.

 See the `README.md` file of this repository for background information on this data set.